 A gateway to the Grampians and Pyrenees wine regions, Ararat is the perfect base from which to take a winery road trip.
 Cruise from cellar door to cellar door and while you're on the road be sure to check out the many cafes, provedores and restaurants serving up fresh local produce and gourmet treats.

-Travel back in time to Australia's golden era and experience the gold rush from a fresh angle.
-Ararat's rich gold rush history was set apart by being the only town in Australia founded and developed by Chinese migrants.
+Travel back in time to Australia's golden era and learn about the experiences of Chinese miners at the Gum San Chinese Heritage Centre.
+Ararat's rich gold rush history was unique in that it was the only town in Australia founded and developed by Chinese migrants.

-Delve into the haunting past of J Ward, a bluestone jail which once housed Victoria's criminally insane.
-Extend your stay with a spooky tour of Aradale, the country's largest abandoned psychiatric asylum.
+Delve into the haunting past of J Ward, a bluestone jail which once housed Victoria's criminally insane and extend your stay with a spooky tour of Aradale, the country's largest abandoned psychiatric asylum.